felipedmnq/python-learnings/unit_tests/README.md

 - `pytest` - runs all the unit tests it can find.
 - `pytest <test file name>.py` - runs all tests in this specific file.
+- `pytest <test file name>.py -k <keyword>` - looks for test functions with the `keyword` in the name.
 - `pytest <test file name>.py::<test function to be tested>` - runs a specific test fuction inside a specific test file.
+- `pytest <test file name>.py::<test class to be tested>` - runs a specific test class inside a specific test file.
+- `pytest <test file name>.py::<test class to be tested>::<test function to be tested>` - runs a specific test function in a specific test class inside a specific test file.
 - `pytest -s <test file name>.py::<test function to be tested>` - to show the outputs (prints) of the test.
 - `pytest -v <test file name>.py::<test function to be tested>` - to have the test verbose.
+- Display all tests - `pytest --collectonly`.
+- `pytest <test file name>.py> -rs` - Show extra test summary info.